Neal McCoy’s ‘Take A Knee My A**’ Climbs The Country Music Charts, But Backfires On Twitter

 The Washington Times reports that McCoy shared the track on YouTube and has received mixed reactions from viewers.
 The video features photographs of veterans, soldiers, and police officers standing with their hands over their hearts during the national anthem.
 Dan Roberts wrote the song, and McCoy explained how it perfectly describes how he and a lot of people feel about the anthem protests in the NFL.

-The song was originally released in early November and has climbed to the number four spot on iTunes’ Top 100 Country Songs.
+The song was originally released in early November and has climbed to the No. 4 spot on iTunes’ Top 100 Country Songs.
 While the song is smashing the charts, Huffington Post reports that a lot of fans are bashing it on Twitter for its confusing title.
 The official title of the song, “Take A Knee, My A** (I Won’t Take a Knee),” led some followers to say that it sounds painful while others commented that it’s just plain stupid.

 Some fans even attempted to correct the title to clear up the confusion, but that didn’t stop people from poking fun at the song.
 One fan, for example, shared a photo of a donkey sitting down with the song’s title as the caption.